justkhant/pytorch-CycleGAN-and-pix2pix/README.md

 ```
 - The test results will be saved to a html file here: `./results/facades_pix2pix/test_latest/index.html`.
 You can find more scripts at `scripts` directory.
 - To train and test pix2pix-based colorization models, please add `--model colorization` and `--dataset_mode colorization`.
 See our training [tips](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/docs/tips.md#notes-on-colorization) for more details.

+We provide a python script to generate pix2pix training data in the form of pairs of images {A,B}, where A and B are two different depictions of the same underlying scene.
+For example, these might be pairs {label map, photo} or {bw image, color image}.
+Then we can learn to translate A to B or B to A:

+Create folder /path/to/data with subfolders A and B. A and B should each have their own subfolders train, val, test, etc. In /path/to/data/A/train, put training images in style A. In /path/to/data/B/train, put the corresponding images in style B. Repeat same for other data splits (val, test, etc).

+Corresponding images in a pair {A,B} must be the same size and have the same filename, e.g., /path/to/data/A/train/1.jpg is considered to correspond to /path/to/data/B/train/1.jpg.

+Once the data is formatted this way, call:

+python datasets/combine_A_and_B.py --fold_A /path/to/data/A --fold_B /path/to/data/B --fold_AB /path/to/data
+This will combine each pair of images (A,B) into a single image file, ready for training.

 ### Apply a pre-trained model (pix2pix)
 Download a pre-trained model with `./scripts/download_pix2pix_model.sh`.